sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - - All Turing projects must carry out a Data Protection Assessment Process.
     - All projects must have an agreed security tier before starting.
     - We inform projects in advance of their estimated directly incurred infrastructure costs and require them to confirm that they will be able to pay for these.
-    - Data sharing agreements must be in place before any data is ingressed.
+    - Data sharing agreements must be in place before any data ingress.
 * - 1.4.2.
   - 1
   - - As soon as we are informed of the need to revoke user access, we will do so.